derat/soundalike/README.md

         Print file sizes and durations (default true) -print-full-paths
-        Print absolute file paths (rather than relative to dir)
+        Print absolute file paths (rather than relative to dir) -skip-bad-files
+        Skip files that can't be fingerprinted by fpcalc (default true)
 ```

 `fpcalc` must be in your path.
 On a Debian system, it can be installed by